-- Sharing and collaboration office documents.
+- Sharing and collaboration on office documents.

 What about Teams?

 Teams is the choice for most businesses working on internal collaboration.
 Zoom is more of a connector between 3rd parties and companies.
-Microsoft is still playing catch up with some of the webinar features.
-If you’re planning on running a virtual event Zoom allows you to stream to both Facebook and YouTube.
-From a marketing perspective, this is a great feature and engagement can be driven with webinar reminders to registrants.
+Microsoft is still playing catch-up with some of the webinar features.
+If you’re planning on running a virtual event, Zoom allows you to stream to both Facebook and YouTube.
+From a marketing perspective, this is a great feature, and engagement can be driven with webinar reminders to registrants.

 There’s no doubt that Microsoft Teams wins supreme if you are regularly working with standard office documents like excel and word.
-As there’s full integration in the Teams chat and files tab allowing everyone in a Microsoft Team to collaborate on these documents in real time while a video call is taking place.
+As there’s full integration in the Teams chat and files tab allowing everyone in a Microsoft Team to collaborate on these documents in real-time while a video call is taking place.
 We’re only scratching the surface here of both software solutions.
 Many features stack up in advantage of both; however, Microsoft does have the upper hand as it integrates so heavily with other conventional Office 365 services.

 Want to learn how we can help your business?
 Get in touch with us today.